 Midwest Chlorinating Inc. provides Line Tapping or Pressure Tapping services up to 20".
 The pressure tap procedure is a means of tapping a pressurized pipe without disrupting pressure or service upstream of the tap.

 A pressure tap is first made by installing a suitable saddle or sleeve around the main that can retain the internal pressure of the main.
-A compatible valve with clear bore is attached, through which the pressure tap is performed.
-Pressure taps can be performed to make a branch connection onto an existing line or be used to make a line stop to perform any necessary maintenance and be used to install a in-line valve under pressure.
+A compatible valve with a clear bore is attached, through which the pressure tap is performed.
+Pressure taps can be performed to make a branch connection onto an existing line or be used to make a line stop to perform any necessary maintenance and be used to install an in-line valve under pressure.

 Pressure Tap Procedure